YosysHQ/yosys/docs/source/getting_started/installation.rst

    minimum required version of Python is 3.11.
 This means that Cygwin is not compatible with many of the Python-based frontends.
 While this does not currently prevent Yosys itself from working, no guarantees are made for continued support.
+You may also need to specify `CXXSTD=gnu++17` to resolve missing `strdup` function when using gcc.
 It is instead recommended to use Windows Subsystem for Linux (WSL) and follow the instructions for Ubuntu.

 ..
    For MSYS2 (MINGW64):